How to avoid Cholera while visiting Uganda – Tips – Advice – Information

 - Avoid what is called Food Joints – Street food – the main reason being the lack of sanitary and hygienic practice – it might be cheap food, but it can make you ill and be the source of Cholera.

 - Only eat food that you can peel – do not eat Mangoes Ugandan Style, which is with the skin on.

 - Avoid uncooked vegetables such as cabbage and salads except in upmarket hotels or lodges.

 How to avoid Cholera while visiting Uganda.
-If you are on a safari in Uganda, especially using a Tour Operator such as ourselves and staying in Moderate and upmarket lodging you most often receive food that will not make you ill.
+If you are on a safari in Uganda, especially using a Tour Operator such as ourselves and staying in Moderate and upmarket lodging, you most often receive food that will not make you ill.
 There are often reports in the media about a Cholera outbreak in Uganda.
-Most often such outbreaks take place in poor, slum areas, and where piped water is not available, we do not visit slums as part of a tour for safety and health reason unless you want to visit a particular charity, school or clinic.
+Most often, such outbreaks take place in weak, slum areas, and where piped water is not available, we do not visit slums as part of a tour for safety and health reason unless you want to visit a particular charity, school or clinic.